Cloudflare Tunnel

 Host Gryt behind Cloudflare Tunnel (HTTP) + direct UDP (WebRTC media)

-This setup uses Cloudflare Tunnel for HTTPS/WSS (client, server, SFU websocket) while keeping WebRTC media UDP direct-to-host.
+This setup uses Cloudflare Tunnel for HTTPS/WSS (server, SFU websocket) while keeping WebRTC media UDP direct-to-host.

 What Cloudflare can and can’t proxy